odipojames/orders-api/README.md

    * https://orders-api-chi.vercel.app/api/v1/customers/id/
    * https://orders-api-chi.vercel.app/api/v1/ordesr/  (for post and get)
    * https://orders-api-chi.vercel.app/api/v1/orders/id/
 ### How to run locally
 Clone the project in your machine and open  it on CMD or Terminal , please do the following:
-`ensure that python3.X is installed in your machine` `create a virtual enviroment and active`
+`ensure that python3.9 is installed in your machine` `create a virtual enviroment and activate it`
 `pip install -r requirements.txt`
-`create .env file in the root directory and provide enviroment variables, exaple check .env.example file` `python manage.py runserver`
+`create .env file in the root directory and provide enviroment variables, example check .env.example file` `python manage.py runserver`
+`open the running port in your browser to interact with API documentation`

+### How to run with Docker
+* `ensure docker is installed in your machine`
+* `navigate or cd to cloned project and run command:`
+* `docker compose up -d ordersapi`
+* `open app on localhost:8000 in your browser to interact with api end points`

 Once you have run these commands, you're good to go.
-`open the running port in your browser to interact with API documentation`